PetarKrasimirovPavlov/QA_automation/README.md

 # Welcome!
 ### This repository showcases QA Automation practices featuring:
 - FP and OOP approaches
-- different tools - Selenium, Postman, Python, Requestsm, Pytest,
+- different tools - Selenium, Postman, Python Requests, Pytest
-- Each separate folder is separate project, no imports between each one.
+- Each separate folder is a separate project, no imports between each one.

-Note: Each project(folder) contains own project README with full details.
+Note: Each project(folder) contains its own project README with full details.